-On the basis of the information provided by the directors of Ostomy NSW Limited, we have compiled the accompanying general purpose financial statements in accordance with the significant accounting policies adopted as set out in Note 1 to the financial statements and APES 315: Compilation of Financial Information.
+On the basis of the information provided by the directors of Ostomy NSW Limited, we have compiled the accompanying general purpose financial statements in accordance with the financial reporting framework and APES 315: Compilation of Financial Information.

-Our procedures use accounting expertise to collect, classify and summarise the financial information, which the Directors provided, in compiling the financial statements.
+Our procedures use accounting expertise to collect, classify and summarise the financial information, which the directors provided, in compiling the financial statements.
 Our procedures do not include verification or validation procedures.
 No audit or review has been performed by us, and accordingly no assurance is expressed.